-In addition our non-employee directors (i) are allowed to participate in the company's medical plan at the same contributories with all the benefits of fultime active employees, (ii) receive a merchandise discount in the same amount as the discount our employees receive; and (iii) are reimbursed for their expenses in attending board and committee meetings.
+In addition our non-employee directors (i) are allowed to participate in the company's medical plan at the same contributories with all the benefits of full-time active employees, (ii) receive a merchandise discount in the same amount as the discount our employees receive; and (iii) are reimbursed for their expenses in attending board and committee meetings.

 We adopted the 2003 Non-Employee Director Stock Option Plan in February 2003 in connection with our initial public offering, and amended the Plan by vote of stockholders at our 2006 annual meeting of stockholders.
 The plan is administered by the board of directors.
 Only non-employee directors are eligible grantees.
 Upon the closing of the initial public offering, we granted each of our then-current non-employee directors the option to purchase 40,000 shares of our common stock.
 We also have automatically, per the Plan, granted our non-employee directors an option to purchase an additional 10,000 shares following each annual stockholders meeting on and after the fourth anniversary of each non-employee director's initial election or appointment to the board of directors.
-The initial options to purchase 40,000 shares of our common stock issued to non-employee directors vested equally over a three year period, and the additional options to purchase 10,000 shares of our common stock issued to non-employee directors vested equally over a three year period, and the additional options to purchase 10,000 shares of our common stock issued to non-employee directors vested equally over a three year period, and the additional options to purchase 10,000 shares of our common stock issued to non-employee directors vested equally over a three year period, and the additional options to purchase 10,000 shares of our common stock issued to non-employee directors vested equally over a three year period, and the additional options to purchase 10,000 shares of our common stock issued to non-employee directors vested equally over a three year period, and the additional options to purchase 10,000 shares of our common stock issued to non-employee directors vested equally over a three year period, and the additional options to purchase 10,000 shares of our common stock issued to non-employee directors vested equally over a three year period, and the additional 10,000 shares of our common stock at the close of market on the date the optio time, if our stockholders approve the 2011 Non-Employee Director Restricted Stock Plan at our annual meeting.
+The initial options to purchase 40,000 shares of our common stock issued to non-employee directors vested equally over a three year period, and the additional options to purchase 10,000 shares of our common stock issued to non-employee directors vests on the first annual anniversary date of the date of the grant.
+The exercise price of each option is equal to the price per share of our common stock at the close of market on the date the option is granted.
+The options have a term of up to ten years.
+Upon a change in control or sale of the company, optionees have special vesting and exercise rights.

 Under the 2003 Non-Employee Director Stock Option Plan, the number of options available to issue is 600,000.
 As of January 31, 2011, 550,000 options had been issued under this Plan.
-The Compensation Committee has determined that no further options will be granted under this Plan, at this
+The Compensation Committee has determined that no further options will be granted under this Plan, at this time, if our stockholders approve the 2011 Non-Employee Director Restricted Stock Plan at our annual meeting.